K-OpenNet/ONOS-MAS-Man/README.md

 Run and enjoy!

-Before run and compile, customizing the configuration file following comments.
+Before run and compile, customizing the configuration file comments in GeneralConf.java file.